Do I need to eat 30 plants a week?

-Trying new grains, experimenting with different fruit and veg, and enjoying more pulses, nuts, seeds and soya can help expand the nutrients we get and add variety to meals.
+Trying new grains, experimenting with different fruit and vegetables, and enjoying more pulses, such as beans chickpeas and lentils, nuts and seeds can help expand the nutrients we get and add variety to meals.
 See the ideas above for adding more plants to our diet.

 Have enough fluid